From pre-tenancy to management.

 - Up-to-date ‘How to rent’ (you can do upload and send this on the Legislate platform);

 - Confirmation of working carbon monoxide alarms in rooms where solid fuel is used;

 - Tenancy deposit protection scheme - if the tenant's deposit has already been paid - and confirmed that the prescribed information for the tenancy deposit scheme has been provided to the tenants.

 - If you have a House in Multiple Occupation (HMO), have you obtained an HMO licence?

 Make sure that your property is in good condition and working order, as well as the garden if it has one.
 Private landlords can also consider taking landlord insurance, home insurance and contents insurance if they are supplying white goods and a furnished a property.
 It is also important to clarify who is responsible for paying council tax with the prospective tenant.

 Whilst entering the contract terms on Legislate:

-The Assured Shorthold Tenancy (AST) Agreement is one of the most popular contracts that landlords or letting agents create on Legislate.
+The Assured Shorthold Tenancy (AST) Agreement is a type of tenancy agreement in England and Wales and one of the most popular contracts that landlords or letting agents create on Legislate.
 Our lawyer-reviewed agreements are perfect for landlords and letting agents that specialise in both residential and student rentals.